awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

   make erase_flash
   ```
 + If you see errors when you run `idf_monitor.py`, use Python 2\.7\.
-+ Required libraries from ESP\-IDF are included in Amazon FreeRTOS, so there is no need to download them externally\.
-If the `IDF_PATH` environment variable is set, we recommend that you clear it before you build Amazon FreeRTOS\.
++ Required libraries from ESP\-IDF are included in FreeRTOS, so there is no need to download them externally\.
+If the `IDF_PATH` environment variable is set, we recommend that you clear it before you build FreeRTOS\.
 + On Windows, it can take 3\-4 minutes for the project to build\.
 You can use the `-j4` switch on the make command to reduce the build time:

   ```
   make flash monitor -j4
   ```
-+ If your device has trouble connecting to AWS IoT, open the `aws_clientcredential.h` file, and verify that the configuration variables are properly defined in the file\. `clientcredentialMQTT_BROKER_ENDPOINT[]` should look like `<1234567890123>-ats.iot.<us-east-1>.amazonaws.com`\.
++ If your device has trouble connecting to AWS IoT, open the `aws_clientcredential.h` file, and verify that the configuration variables are properly defined in the file\. `clientcredentialMQTT_BROKER_ENDPOINT[]` should look like `1234567890123-ats.iot.us-east-1.amazonaws.com`\.
++ If you're following the steps in [Using FreeRTOS in Your Own CMake Project for ESP32](#getting_started_espressif_cmake_project) and you see undefined reference errors from the linker, it's usually because of missing dependent libraries or demos\.
+To add them, update the `CMakeLists.txt` file \(under the root directory\) using the standard CMake function `target_link_libraries`\.

-For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For troubleshooting information, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.

 ### Debugging Code on Espressif ESP32\-DevKitC and ESP\-WROVER\-KIT<a name="debugging-espressif"></a>